ActiveCampaign/example-recent_campaigns_rss/README.md

 (If you don't set the `listid` parameter, it will try using list ID `1` by default.)

-Access the URL of the script to load it in an RSS reader.
+Copy the URL of the script to load it in an RSS reader.

 ## Documentation and Links